-We also have recently partnered with the California-based Olive Seed NGO to bring books to Morocco’s remote villages in the high Atlas Mountains.
-The dynamic OliveSeed founder Barb Mackraz started Morocco Library Project (MLP) in January 2014.
+We have also recently partnered with the California-based Olive Seed NGO to bring books to Morocco’s remote villages in the high Atlas Mountains.
+The dynamic OliveSeed founder Barb Mackraz started Morocco Library Project in January 2014.
 Libraries are primarily in Amazigh (Berber) communities in desert and mountain areas.
 Collaboration with teachers and students helps to understand the local context, and thus to curate an enjoyable collection for them.
 Working with after-school English clubs, they also co-develop project-based programs including creative writing and the collection of oral stories.
 The November 2021 Morocco BTSA travelers will bring books for two libraries.

-SOUTHEASTERN SENEGAL: This past January 2014, Behind the Scenes travelers brought several duffle bags of school supplies to give out to a special school.
-Our nice driver, Idrissa (for whom education is very important), knew of a school that needed supplies.
+On our first trip to this part of Senegal, Behind the Scenes travelers brought several duffle bags of school supplies to give out to a special school.
+Idrissa, the BTSA van driver (for whom education is very important), knew of a school that needed supplies.
 So one morning we stopped and met the Principal, Mr. Sy, at a school along our route.
 He showed us his small office and two bare-walled classrooms, plus a third temporary bamboo-walled space where students were working on French grammar on the blackboard.

 We gave Mr. Sy the many pens, pencils, notebooks, and so forth that people had brought to donate.
 Of course he was very happy, and very touched by their generosity.
 He impressed us all with his sincerity and devotion to his students.

-Then we went around back, where a 5-foot length of light bamboo fencing had been propped up in a semi-circle, as a shelter for the girls “bathroom.”
-Mr. Sy confided that what they really needed was a decent bathroom for the girls so they could have privacy and not be teased by boys walking by.
+Then we went around back, where a 5-foot length of light bamboo fencing had been propped up in a semi-circle, around a dirt area that was the girls’ “bathroom.”
+Mr. Sy said what they really needed was a decent bathroom for the girls so they could have privacy and not be teased by boys walking by.
 As we walked back to the van, we all felt a bit stunned at the conditions.
 But Ruth A. of New York declared that she was going to do something about the lack of a girls’ bathroom!

 So over the next few months, many email and phone conversations resulted in Ruth’s sending money for the project.
 The plan was two cement block bathrooms each, for girls and boys.
 Barou kept in close contact with Mr. Sy, as a “project manager” from afar.
 Frequent photo updates showed the hundreds of cement blocks being made on site for the project.
 Ruth had frequent progress updates — until yesterday when we received these photos of finished bathrooms!
 One person can make such a difference.
 Bravo Ruth!

-SEGOU, MALI: Another school we visit is Barou’s old elementary school in his hometown of Ségou.
-The situation there has changed drastically from when he actually learned the 3 Rs; he was shocked to find that his 8-year old nephew has 168 other students in his chaotic classroom, with one teacher and her assistant, right.
+Another school we visit is Barou’s old elementary school in his hometown of Ségou.
+The situation there has changed drastically from when he actually learned the 3 Rs.
+He was shocked to find that his 8-year old nephew has 168 other students in his chaotic classroom right, with one teacher and her assistant.
 At this school, the last two BTSA groups to visit Mali with us donated big bags of pens and pencils, chalk, erasers and composition books.
 We are anxious to return to Mali with groups and continue the BTSA help projects as soon as it becomes more peaceful.

-According to travel expert Jeff Greenwald’s “Ethical Traveler” guidelines, we make a point of not handing out pens and pencils and other items to kids in the street, — because among other problems, this can create a wild scramble, with fistfights among the would-be recipients.
+We follow Jeff Greenwald’s “Ethical Traveler” guidelines, making a point of not handing out anything to kids in the street — because among other problems, this can create a wild scramble, with fistfights among the would-be recipients.
 Donated school supplies are always handed directly to the school director or teacher in charge, because they know how to distribute the items fairly.
-Teachers sometimes save special sets of pens or fancy pencils and notebooks for class prizes.
+Teachers sometimes save special pens or fancy pencils and notebooks for class prizes.

-Knitters traveling to Peru and Bolivia bring extra yarn and needles for knitters.
+Knitters traveling to Peru and Bolivia bring bring extra yarn and needles for knitters.
 They also bring the little hotel bottles of shampoo and soaps so prized by the women living in the Andean highlands.
-Beverly Johnson is the “Champion of Andean Giving;” one year she knit 27 colorful sweaters for toddlers in the mountain villages.
-Later she knit 36 pairs of warm socks for village kids in the Cuzco area.
-My old friend in Cuzco, Peru, Nilda Callañaupa who travels to the knitting villages with us, had to devise a lottery system for the sweaters and socks because everyone wanted them!
+Beverly Johnson of Santa Fe, NM, is the “Champion of Andean Giving;” one year she knit 27 colorful sweaters for toddlers in the mountain villages.
+The next year, she knit 36 pairs of warm socks for village kids in the Cuzco area.
+My dear friend in Cuzco, Peru, Nilda Callañaupa who travels to the knitting villages with us, had to devise a lottery system for the sweaters and socks because everyone wanted them!

-We hope that if you decide to travel with Behind the Scenes Adventures, you’ll consider bringing items to donate to participate in BTSA help projects.
+We hope that if you decide to travel with Behind the Scenes Adventures, you’ll consider bringing items to donate for BTSA help projects.
 Ask what is appropriate and most needed in specific areas.
 Every little bit can help, and you have been most generous so far!